 For the most part, a Judgment of Divorce or Legal Separation is a permanent and final Order as it relates to property division.
 In contrast, child custody and physical placement, child support, and revisions to maintenance (so long as maintenance was not waived at the final hearing) are modifiable upon a substantial change of circumstances.
 There can also be post-judgment motions to enforce court orders for placement, or contempt motions for one party failing to comply with the terms of a Judgment.
 Oftentimes post-judgment disputes can be more contentious and complicated than the original court case, and an experienced family law attorney can be invaluable in knowing when and how to prosecute post-judgment motions.

 Domestic partnerships for same sex couples have been recognized in Wisconsin since 2009 and remain available to same sex couples today.
 There are a number of issues which can make same sex divorce and legal separation complex issues in Wisconsin that relate to arguments about when same sex marriages became lawful in Wisconsin, where and when a same sex couple married, etc. The family law attorneys at Anderson O’Brien, LLP have the expertise to address the complications that surround this developing area of the law in Wisconsin.

 Issues relating to changing a minor child’s name in a paternity action have some strict time constraints and limit the options available to the Court in renaming a child.

 Wisconsin law has strict notice requirements before a parent can remove a child from the State or more than 150 miles away from another parent who has custody and placement rights.
-Whether you are the parent who wants to relocate, or you’re the parent contesting the request of the other parent to move, the experienced attorneys at Anderson, O’Brien can assist you navigate this legally and emotionally complex situation.
+Whether you are the parent who wants to relocate, or you’re the parent contesting the request of the other parent to move, the experienced attorneys at Anderson O’Brien, LLP can assist you with navigating this legally and emotionally complex situation.

-Speak to one of our family law attorneys today.
+Let one of our experienced attorneys assist you today.